kenluck2001/PyCon2012_Talk/README.md

-This is the collection of source codes for the talk given in python conference that took place in aalto University Monday 22nd October, 2012.
+This is the collection of source codes that are available for Python conference talk in aalto University Monday 22nd October, 2012.